neherlab/pangraph/docs/docs/tutorial/tutorial_1.md

 - `-k minimap2`: uses the default minimap2 alignment kernel, with *asm10* option.
 This kernel find matches between sequences with up to 10% divergence.
 Sensitivity can be increased to 20% adding the option `-s 20`, which runs minimap with the *asm20* option.
 - `-k mmseqs`: uses [mmseqs2](https://github.com/soedinglab/MMseqs2) as alignment kernel.
 This is able to find matches on sequences with up to around 30% sequence divergence, at the cost of higher computational time.

-Moreover, as explained in our [paper](https://neherlab.github.io/pangraph/#Citing-PanGraph) only matches with negative pseudo-energy are performed.
+Moreover, as explained in the [paper](https://neherlab.github.io/pangraph/#Citing-PanGraph) only matches with negative pseudo-energy are performed.
 The value of the pseudo-energy depends on two parameters:
 - Parameter $\alpha$ (command line option `-a`) controls the cost of splitting a block into smaller units.
 Decreasing this costs results on average in a more fragmented graph, but with "deeper" alignments that contain more sequences.
 - Parameter $\beta$ (command line option `-b`) controls the diversity cost.
 This is the cost associated to aligning sequences that are highly diverged.
 In particular, matches in which the pairwise diversity $d > 1 /\beta$ are discarded.
 Decreasing this cost allows merging of more diverged sequences.
 The default value $\beta=10$ sets a default sequence diversity threshold of 10%.